chakshu-dhannawat/3d_Reconstruction_PRNet/README.md

-This is an official python implementation of PRN.
+This is an un-official python implementation of PRN.
+I have made some changes in the original code and then used the model to experiment with it and get to know the results. <br>

 PRN is a method to jointly regress dense alignment and 3D face shape in an end-to-end manner.
 More examples on Multi-PIE and 300VW can be seen in [YouTube](https://youtu.be/tXTgLSyIha8) .